-Games reporting is available in App + Web properties that have either:
+Games reporting is available in Google Analytics 4 properties that have either:

 - At least one app stream associated with a games app in the Google Play Store or Apple App Store

 - Property Settings > Industry category set to Games

 - The list of reports in the left navigation updates to include the categories of Games reporting

 A new Home page opens with games-specific summary cards.
 The list of reports in the left pane also changes to include the four categories of Games reporting: Acquisition, Retention, Engagement, Monetization.

 The Home page lets you see key metrics from every area of the customer journey so you can have an overview of how your business is performing and where changes are occuring.
 Summary cards on this page link to their respective user acquisition, retention, engagement and monetization reports for deeper analysis.
 Insights are integrated to help you identify key opportunities to drive your business forward.